StanfordVL/GibsonEnv/README.md

 #### Installation Method

-There are two ways to instal gibson, A. using our docker image (recommended) and B. building from srouce.
+There are two ways to install gibson, A. using our docker image (recommended) and B. building from source.

 #### System requirements